davidstaab/odin-todo-list/README.md

 * The app auto-saves itself on every model data change.
 I should really use a "debounce" or "timeout" pattern that watches for a series of change callbacks and then takes one save action at the end of them.
 Some kind of timeout mechanism will have to be used.
 * All the deadline dates are bold red text.
 That should only be true for those within a certain proximity to Date.now().
 I should define a CSS class for that style and apply it dynamically when creating the .item-card.
 * Despite my best effort at using an enumeration class for priority values, I was forced at various points to reduce it to numbers and strings.
 This creates tight coupling among all the pieces of code using those string and number values.
 How can I really decouple them?
 Maybe the enum just isn't a clean, native part of Javascript...

+## Notes to Self
+Just some miscellaneous notes and reminders for when I come back to this project later...

+* [This](https://gist.github.com/cobyism/4730490) is how I configured the Github Pages site.